 The next aspect of competitive advantage is to look at what makes you distinctive.
 You need to establish what your business is good at.
 A brainstorming session with yourself or a few of the team is an excellent way to begin defining your distinctiveness.

 Defining your competitive advantage falls into one of these categories:

-This segment focuses on businesses that target larger markets and who aim to achieve a competitive advantage across an entire industry.
+- Differentiation leadership – This segment focuses on businesses that target larger markets and who aim to achieve a competitive advantage across an entire industry.
 A higher marketing budget is usually needed for these strategies.
-However, there are several ways that this can be achieved:
+Typically, large businesses can charge a premium price for their product as their brand is established and trusted.
+Take Nike for example; their products are available direct from Nike as well as other retailers and come with a premium price tag.
+They are also a trusted brand, and its customers have brand loyalty so will continue to use its range of sportswear.
+Here are several ways that differentiation leadership can be achieved:

 - Superior quality product